bhuffman-usgs/waterrat/README.md

 ## How to Install the WaterRAT Package

 1. Press the Win + R keys, type "cmd" (without quotations) in the box, and press "OK."
 The command line will open.
+2. Type "conda create -n vepy python" (without quotations).
+This will create a virtual environment named "vepy" to install the WaterRAT package to.
+3. When the virtual environment is done being created, type "conda activate vepy" (without quotations).
-2. Type "pip install git+https://github.com/bhuffman-usgs/waterrat" (without quotations).
-3. The WaterRAT package will install.
-All dependencies will be installed automatically.
+4. Type "pip install git+https://github.com/bhuffman-usgs/waterrat" (without quotations).
+The WaterRAT package will begin installing, including all its dependency packages.
+5.

 ## How to Start the Web Application